cylc/cylc-admin/docs/proposal-optional-output-extension.md

    )
    ```

-   Note, a task is *in*complete, if the completion condition is not satisfied
+   Similarly, a task's outputs are "incomplete" or "not complete" if the completion
+   condition is not satisfied.

-   but the task has a final task status (note status not output).
-This is the
+3.5 A task is "finished" if it has final task status

-   same as presently implemented (8.2.x)
+   Final task statuses are: expired, submit-failed, failed, and succeeded.

+   A finished task will not run again, complete other outputs, or change state, without manual
+   intervention (in the same flow, that is).

+   A task can finish with complete or incomplete outputs.

+3.6 Task pool removal depends on final status *and* output completion.

+   A finished task with complete outputs can be removed as "done".

+   A finished task with incomplete outputs is retained as "not done",
+   pending intervention to complete its outputs or to remove it manually.

+  N.B. giving a short name for "finished with complete outputs" is not strictly
+  necessary, but it is convenient.
+I propose "done": a that finishes with completed
+  outputs has done its job and can be forgotten by the scheduler.
+"Not done" is the
+  logical opposite of that.

 4. `:expire` cannot be required.

    Similarly `:submit-fail` cannot be required.

    * We currently allow `:submit-fail` to be required but this doesn't really make sense.

 5. The completion condition should be a configurable expression.
 The completion condition can be